kkvesper/unicode-font/README.md

 ### Overview

-This repo provides a script to combine the Migmix 2p font (Western / Japanese / Kanji) with Arial Unicode MS font to obtain full Unicode coverage in one font.
+This repo provides a script to combine the M+ 2p font (Western / Japanese) with Arial Unicode MS font to obtain full Unicode coverage in one font.

 ### Usage